We Found Love (music video): Controversy

 In the UK, The Rape Crisis Centre, an organization that helps victims of sexual abuse and sexual violence, criticized the video.
 Eileen Kelly, a representative of the group, stated that the video sends "out an inappropriate message" and told The Daily Star that the clip "is a disgrace.
 It sends the message that she is an object to be possessed by men, which is disturbingly what we see in real violence cases".
 The video was also criticized by Brandon Ward, a youth pastor of Oasis Christian Center in Staten Island, New York, for "damaging the moral and self-worth of young impressionable teens."
 Ward wrote how he thought the video affects females' sense of self-worth:

 The real issue is that it moves the moral center more towards the obscene.
 That it becomes more normal to be more sexually promiscuous, because they are bombarded with imagery that is loaded with innuendo, and that is seen as normal, even preferred ... if girls and women find their identity and self-worth in the approval of people, they will do whatever it takes to become popular and loved.
 When stars like Rihanna, who blast sexuality, are thrust into the limelight, girls tend to think that is the way for them to be valuable.
 God tells us that we are fearfully and wonderfully made ... bearing His image.
 Rihanna is selling a lie.

 John Colonnello, a youth pastor from Athens, Alabama, criticized Rihanna's failure as a role model for young girls and women who look up to her.
 Colonello said that Rihanna is promoting the importance of one's physical appearance, and unhealthy sex: "the message should be that it's about who you are on the inside and your character.
 That you should be honest, trustworthy, faithful, kind, loving, compassionate and more."
-On November 23, 2011, the music video for "We Found Love" was banned from broadcast before 10 pm in France, owing to its violent, dangerous, and sexually suggestive nature.
+On November 15, 2011, the music video is banned from broadcasting in France during the day and was broadcast after 10:00 p.m. by the French audiovisual regulation with a warning (Not advised to kids under 10 years old) or (Not advised to kids under 12 years old) due to many so-called self-destructive, violent, suggestive scenes and of use of drugs and alcohol.
 Ulster Cancer Foundation, an anti-smoking organization, condemned Rihanna for smoking in the music video.
 Doreen Reegan, a spokesperson for the organization, commented on the singer's decision to include smoking as part of her promotional image, saying:

 Three-quarters of adult smokers start the habit as teenagers, which is why it is so irresponsible of Rihanna to influence her young fan base in this way ...
 After so much hype around the filming of the video it was very disappointing to see Rihanna so blatantly smoking throughout it ...
 Artists such as Rihanna are held in high esteem and regarded as role models by millions of young people.